Want to learn how to fly RC helicopters? Do you want to eventually be able to pilot like this guy? :

 Remember to keep the helicopter facing the same direction you are facing or else the controls will behave differently, especially when the helicopter is facing directly towards you.
 Master one direction before you master other directions.

-Your next lesson is to learn how to go forward and backward and make simple, momentum free turns.
+Your next lesson in learning how to fly RC helicopters is to learn how to go forward and backward and make simple, momentum free turns.
 Focus on mastering one turn control of the cyclic at a time.
 For example, if your helicopter is a 4 channel helicopter, first learn how to go forward using the pitch/elevator control and turn using the yaw/rudder control.

 Once you get a feel for how the turns work with yaw/rudder control by repeated practice (fly multiple times in a square for example), tinker around with the aileron/roll control of the cyclic.